 I was born and raised in America, but I am PROUD to say that my people come from Ghana, and a few other countries.

 I am the proud descendant from Ah-Fri-Kah!!

 Photo from 1989, Paris, France.
-Meeting representatives from Africa while practicing for the Bastille Day Celebration with my Florida A&M University “Marching 100” bandmates (That’s me on the bottom with the green hat.
+Meeting representatives from Africa while practicing for the Bastille Day Celebration with my Florida A&M University “Marching 100” bandmates (That’s me seated at bottom center with the green hat.
 The girl next to me even kissed me.
 Shhh.)

 Like what you read?
 Leave a comment!

 And feel free to follow my page (at the bottom) and spread the word.

 Let me know if there’s any particular subject that you’d like me to cover in future posts!